Skip to main content

 • character development

-Character development in the game is praised for its open-ended, classless system that allows players to customize their characters extensively and choose their own skill paths, reminiscent of classic RPGs like Morrowind.
-However, the character design itself has received criticism for its limited options and poor aesthetics, which detracts from the overall experience.
-While the mechanics of character progression and crafting are engaging, some players feel that the initial gameplay flow could be improved to enhance the character development experience.
+Character development in the game is praised for its open-ended and classless system, allowing players significant freedom to customize their characters and choose skills that suit their playstyle.
+However, some users criticize the limited options in character design and aesthetics, which detracts from the overall experience.
+While the mechanics of character progression and crafting are engaging, the initial gameplay flow could benefit from improvements to enhance the player experience.

 • “Great open design, you have amazing control over character development.”